 Article I: Name.
 This organization shall heretofore be referred to as the “Electronic Scheduling Collaborative.”
 Informally, the group shall be referred to as the “ESC.”

 Article II: Purpose.
-The Electronic Scheduling Collaborative (ESC) is a technical collaborative of the Electric Power Industry for developing standard Business Practices for Open Access Same-Time Information System (OASIS) Phase II and Electronic Scheduling.
-It works both with, and independently from the OASIS Standards Collaborative to develop a cohesive technical approach for implementation of OASIS.
+The Electronic Scheduling Collaborative (ESC) is a collaborative of the Electric Power Industry for developing standard Business Practices for Open Access Same-Time Information System (OASIS) Phase II and Electronic Scheduling.
+It works both with, and independently from the OASIS Standards Collaborative to develop a cohesive approach for implementation of OASIS.
 ESC will work to resolve Business Practice issues related to OASIS and Electronic Scheduling, presented by various NERC groups and the industry.

 The group was initially comprised of the members of the NERC Electronic Scheduling Task Force.
 The transition to the ESC was a direct result of the FERC ANOPR on OASIS Phase II and Electronic Scheduling (RM00-10).